blackears/parrotLipsync/README.md

 ## Installation

-Parrot Lipsync relies on you having some other applications already installed on your computer.
+Parrot Lipsync relies on you having `ffmpeg` already installed on your computer.

 ### Install Ffmpeg

-Ffmpeg is a popular library that lets you read and write many popular media files.
+[Ffmpeg](https://ffmpeg.org/) is a popular library that lets you read and write many audio/video files.
 It needs to be accessible from the command line.

 Open a command prompt and type the following to see if it is already installed: